 Why and how does a data breach happen?

 It’s not always true that data breaches are caused by an outside hacker.
 As a matter of fact, more than 80% of the data breaches happen by accident.
 Think about losing a smartphone with the names and salaries of employees.
 Sending a confidential e-mail to the wrong receiver or losing data as a result of a crashed computer that has no back-up.
 In each of these cases, data got into the wrong hands or is lost forever without malicious intentions.

 A data breach can be the result of a simple oversight by individuals or flaws in a company’s infrastructure.
 But real damage is possible if the person with unauthorized access steals data to cause harm.
 Hackers, for example, use methods like phishing, skimming and malware to steal and sell Personally Identifiable Information (PII) or protected corporate data.
 The effects of these types of data leak can be a lasting issue for your reputation, finances and much more.

 Preventing data breaches

 Anyone can be at risk of a data breach.
 Security is only as strong as the weakest link, so every single person that interacts with a system can be a potential vulnerability.
 Even small children with a tablet on your home network.
-Limiting access to your data, often updating software, making third party vendors comply, conducting security awareness trainings for employees, developing a cyber breach response plan and regularly changing passwords, are examples of ways to prevent cyber security breaches from occurring within your company.
+Limiting access to your data, often updating software, making third party vendors comply, conducting security awareness trainings for employees, developing a cyber breach response plan and regularly changing passwords.
+All of these are examples of ways to prevent cyber security breaches from occurring within your company.